microsoft/hlsl-specs/proposals/xxxx-mesh-nodes.md

 The same system value inputs supported for broadcast launch nodes and mesh shaders are supported in the same way here:
 `SV_DispatchThreadID`, `SV_GroupThreadID`, `SV_GroupIndex`, `SV_GroupID`,
-and `SV_ViewID`.
-Note: data required for runtime validation of ViewID attribute expansion is not supported for the target of this proposal.
+with the exception (for now) of `SV_ViewID`, which is not supported for this experimental feature.

-Node outputs are not allowed - the mesh node must be a leaf in the work graph.
+Outputs to other nodes are not allowed - the mesh node must be a leaf in the work graph.

 The new `mesh` node supports outputs inherited from the mesh shaders:
 `vertices`, `primitives`, and `indices`.
 As with mesh shaders, the